tartley/missile-commander/README.md

 ### _ready()

-Then we call `_ready` as we add nodes to the tree, going downwards but children
+The same scene tree as above calls ready going downwards, but children
 first:

-    5 - Main
-    1   - Sky (Start with children of Main, in order) 4   - Ground (But cannot do Ground until we've done its children) 2     - Base1
+    1   - Sky (Start at back with children of Main, in order) 2     - Base1 (Then try Ground, but must do its children first) 3     - City1 (and final child of Ground)
-    3     - City1
+    4   - Ground (now we can do Ground since all its children are done) 5 - Main (Last of all, once all children are done)

-Parents can access their children, which have already been both created *and* added to the tree.
+Parents *can* access their children, which have already been both created *and* added to the tree.

 ## _draw()